Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Results

-\textbf{Impact of Hyperparameter.} We further explore how varying the perturbation probability \(pr_{\textnormal{pert}}\) and the number of iterations \(N_{\textnormal{iter}}\) affects the attack outcomes.
-As the left and center figures of Figure~\ref{fig:3} illustrate, there is an apparent correlation between the attack success rates for the retriever (ASR$_R$) and the entire pipeline (ASR$_T$) while also revealing a significant vulnerability in the reader as indicated by the high success rate for the LLM (ASR$_L$).
+\paragraph{Impact of \(pr_{\textnormal{pert}}\) and \(N_{\textnormal{iter}}\)} Then, we further explore how varying the perturbation probability \(pr_{\textnormal{pert}}\) or the number of iterations \(N_{\textnormal{iter}}\) affects the attack outcomes.
+As the left and center figures of Figure~\ref{fig:3} illustrate, there is an apparent correlation between the attack success rates for the retriever (ASR$_R$) and the entire pipeline (ASR$_T$).
+Moreover, the consistently high success rate for the LLM (ASR$_L$) across all cases highlights a significant vulnerability in the reader against typos.
+These findings highlight the critical role of the retriever as a first line of defense in the RAG system.
 Interestingly, in the left figure of Figure~\ref{fig:3}, the results indicate that a lower proportion of perturbation within a document leads to a more disruptive impact on the RAG system.
-This poses a significant concern, given that documents with a few typos are commonly found in the real world.
-Overall, these findings highlight the critical role of the retriever as a first line of defense in the entire RAG system.
+These experimental results suggests that documents with a few typos, which are common in the wild, could have a more detrimental effect on performance.

+This phenomenon is counter-intuitive, as other attack approaches typically show that more attack vectors lead to stronger adversarial effects.
+We speculate that this occurs because the training data for neural retrievers generally consists of clean documents without typos, making it easier for the retriever to identify and reject documents with many errors.
+In contrast, LLMs, which are also trained on clean texts, struggle to generate correct answers when typos are present.
+The errors cause the document to lose key information or clarity, making it difficult for the model to infer the correct answer.

-\textbf{Impact of Lowering $\mathcal{L}_{\textnormal{GPR}}$.} Since the value of \(\mathcal{L}_\textnormal{RSR}\) does not directly indicate the likelihood of generating incorrect answers with auto-regressive models, we analyze the correlation between the likelihood of generating incorrect answers and \(\mathcal{L}_{\textnormal{GPR}}\).
-As illustrated in the right figure of Figure~\ref{fig:3}, we categorize predictions into buckets based on their \(\mathcal{L}_{\textnormal{GPR}}\) ranges and calculate the proportion of incorrect answers within each bucket.
-The results indicate that a lower \(\mathcal{L}_{\textnormal{GPR}}\) value is correlated with a higher likelihood of incorrect responses, thus corroborating our objective design.
+\paragraph{Impact of Lowering $\mathcal{L}_{\textnormal{GPR}}$.} Since the value of \(\mathcal{L}_\textnormal{GPR}\) does not directly indicate the likelihood of generating incorrect answers with auto-regressive models, we analyze the correlation between the likelihood of generating incorrect answers and \(\mathcal{L}_{\textnormal{GPR}}\).
+As illustrated in the right panel of Figure~\ref{fig:3}, we categorize predictions into buckets based on their \(\mathcal{L}_{\textnormal{GPR}}\) ranges and calculate the proportion of incorrect answers within each bucket.
+The results validate our objective design, demonstrating that a lower \(\mathcal{L}_{\textnormal{GPR}}\) value is associated with a higher likelihood of incorrect responses.